MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   COREWEBVIEW2_SAVE_AS_REQUESTED_KIND_HTML_ONLY,
   /// Save the page as mhtml COREWEBVIEW2_SAVE_AS_REQUESTED_KIND_SINGLE_FILE,
-  /// Save the page as html, plus, download the page related source files in
+  /// Save the page as html, plus, download the page related source files
-  /// a same name directory COREWEBVIEW2_SAVE_AS_REQUESTED_KIND_COMPLETE,
+  /// (for example CSS, JavaScript, images, and so on) in a directory with
+  /// the same filename prefix.
+  COREWEBVIEW2_SAVE_AS_REQUESTED_KIND_COMPLETE,
 } COREWEBVIEW2_SAVE_AS_REQUESTED_KIND;